Published 2025

 Modeling new entrants

-Starting in 2023, there are new approaches for calculating the number of new entrants for pharmacy occupations.
+Starting in 2023, there are new approaches for calculating the number of new entrants for pharmacy occupations and occupational therapists.
 For pharmacists, data on the sizes of upcoming classes were provided by the American Association of Colleges of Pharmacy.
-These data show that the number of pharmacists being trained will decrease from 12,916 in 2023 to 10,144 in 2026.
-For pharmacy technicians, the data source for the number of new graduates is 2022 data on the number of pharmacy technician exams passed by the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).
+These data show that the number of pharmacist enrollments has declined significantly over the last several years.
+Using the ratio of enrollments to graduates in the latest year for which data is available, it is possible to calculate a predicted number of new pharmacists in future years.
+The model uses 11,968 for 2024, 11,163 for 2025, 9,927 for 2026, and 9,262 for 2027 through 2038.
+The model uses the same method with data from the American Occupational Therapy Association (AOTA) to decrease the number of new occupational therapists from 8,211 in 2024 to 7,623 in 2025 and later years.
+For pharmacy technicians, the data source for the number of new graduates is 2023 data on the number of pharmacy technician exams passed by the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).

 Some occupations (usually those titled as aides, technologists, or technicians) have data limitations that preclude projecting future supply.
-For occupations that do not require licensure or that have few educational or training requirements, there are insufficient data on the number of people newly entering these occupations.
+For occupations that do not require licensure or that have few educational or training requirements, there is insufficient data on the number of people newly entering these occupations.
 Likewise, occupations with easy entry often have high turnover rates.
 This creates challenges to obtain reliable supply forecasts.

 Modeling workforce participation and workers leaving the workforce